What Are The clinical care consensus guidelines for managing CCM during pregnancy?

 Is there prenatal testing for familial cavernous malformation?

 It is possible to test a fetus for the mutation that causes familial cavernous malformations if the exact mutation of the affected parent is known.
 The process is somewhat complex but possible with pre-planning.
 A genetic counselor would be able to help you sort through this list to determine which lab would suit your needs.
-The custom prenatal testing laboratory would ask for a blood sample and would contact the research lab for the information on the specific mutation.
+The custom prenatal testing laboratory would ask for a blood sample and would contact the research lab for information on the specific mutation.
 The custom prenatal lab will analyze the blood sample to confirm the results of the research lab.
-Then, when the mother becomes pregnant, she may undergo chorionic villus sampling between the weeks 10-12 of the pregnancy.
+Then, when the mother becomes pregnant, she may undergo chorionic villus sampling between weeks 10-12 of the pregnancy.
 Please speak to your obstetrician or visit the informational page on the BabyCenter website to learn more about the procedures and risks associated with CVS.
 The CVS sample is sent to the custom prenatal testing laboratory where it is analyzed for the known mutation.

 Even if the results are positive for the cavernous malformation mutation, testing will not tell how severely affected the child will be by cavernous malformations.
 It would be a good idea to discuss the results of testing with a genetic counselor before making decisions about the pregnancy.